-PCT 120 PATIENT CARE TECH II
+PCT 125 PATIENT CARE TECH II

 This course is designed to provide the student with advanced knowledge and advanced patient care skills necessary to become a patient care tech in the acute care setting.
-PREREQUISITE: PCT110 PATIENT CARE TECH I, PCT111 PATIENT CARE TECH I LAB
+In the clinical portion of the course the HUC/PCT students the opportunity to apply the skills and knowledge obtained from the classroom environment the the clinical setting.
+PREREQUISITE: PCT110 PATIENT CARE TECH I LAB